microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Docs/QemuQ35_ReadMe.md

 **QemuQ35Pkg...**

-- Is a derivative of OvmfPkg.
+- Is a derivative of Temp.
 - Will not support Legacy BIOS or CSM.
 - WIll not support S3 sleep functionality.
 - Has a 32-bit PEI phase and a 64-bit DXE phase.